 ACKNOWLEDGMENTS

 We gratefully acknowledge Derek Wiley, Scott Kirby, Trevan Cornwell, Staci Stein, and Gary Vonderohe from ODFW, as well as Mark Stone from the Lincoln Soil and Watershed Conservation District, for collecting the tissue samples used in this study.
 ODFW’s Monitoring Coordinator Jamie Anthony was instrumental in planning and implementing field sampling in 2019.
+We thank Erin Gilbert (ODFW) for creating the map in Figure 1.
 Shannon Richardson from ODFW’s Fish Life History Analysis Project provided the archival scale samples, which were originally collected by staff from ODFW’s Oregon Adult Salmonid Inventory and Sampling (OASIS) project.
 OASIS staff, including Jon Nott and Briana Sounhein, also helped coordinate tissue sampling in 2019.

 SUPPLEMENTAL FIGURES